RiotGamesMinions/motherbrain/OPERATORS_GUIDE.md

 By calling the cookbook name, few commands and a bunch of components (which may each have their own commands) are displayed.

-These are basic MotherBrain commands not defined by a specific plugin:
+These are basic motherbrain commands not defined by a specific plugin:

 * mb pvpnet_core bootstrap MANIFEST - takes a MANIFEST (which is a JSON file) that contains information about what a cluster of nodes should look like.
 This will apply run lists to nodes as defined in the MANIFEST JSON.
 * mb pvpnet_core nodes - takes an environment (via --environment) and returns the nodes that are running components of pvpnet_core.
 * mb pvpnet_core provision MANIFEST - similar to bootstrap, however before performing a bootstrap, it will request new VMs from a cloud provider and then use those new instances to create a cluster of machines.
 * mb pvpnet_core upgrade - this allows users to upgrade the version of the software running on various components that are controlled by the cookbook.
 Example: `mb pvpnet_core upgrade --components broker:1.2.4 coherence:4.2.3`

 The rest of the entries above are components.
-To see what MotherBrain knows about a specific component, you can ask mb similar to the above:
+To see what motherbrain knows about a specific component, you can ask mb similar to the above:

 ```
 $ mb pvpnet_core coherence --environment NA_production